-Born in Fiji, daughter of a diplomat, I was christened Anna Louise Campbell.
-I'm Lou to my family and many of my friends, but after several years of being teased by my older siblings (called Pooey Louey!), when I started boarding school at the age of seven, I insisted on being called Anna.
-A career in the military (Captain Campbell), PR and then education followed, until when I married, I became Anna Greene.
-I'm still very happily married and living on the Mornington Peninsula in Australia, a truly wonderful corner of the world!
+Born in Suva, Fiji, I was christened Anna Louise Campbell.
+I'm Lou to my family and many of my friends, but when I started boarding school at the age of seven, I insisted on being called Anna.
+A career in the military saw me raised to the lofty rank of Captain Campbell, and a spell in public relations and then education followed.
+Happily married since 1999 and still teaching, in my non-writing life, I go by my married name of Anna Greene.

-Yup, I've definitely got the travel bug!
+I've definitely got the travel bug!
 Born in Fiji, I've lived in a lot of different countries during my lifetime, which is great because it's provided me with plenty of fuel for my stories.
 Right now I live on the Mornington Peninsula in Australia, but I was educated in the UK and, to give you an idea of my travels, I've also lived (not just holidayed) in France, Germany, Sri Lanka, Nepal, Indonesia, Kiribati, Bosnia and New Zealand.
-And then are places I've just visited - Italy, Spain, Majorca, Menorca, Madeira, Greece, Canada, America, Russia, Serbia, Croatia, Belgium, Switzerland, the UAE and maybe a few others along the way !
-I love living in Australia, but I think I'd give my right arm at the moment for a trip to Europe, or more specifically the Imperial War Museum, The National Archives, London to do some roaming, oh and maybe a trip to the south of France...
+And then there are places I've just visited - Italy, Spain, Majorca, Menorca, Madeira, Greece, Canada, America, Russia, Serbia, Croatia, Belgium, Switzerland, the UAE and maybe a few others along the way !
+I love living in Australia, but I think I'd give my right arm at the moment for a research trip to Europe, more specifically, Germany and the Isle of Mann in the UK.

 This goes without saying really, so why have I put it here?
 Books have always been a huge part of my life.
 One of the first books I fell in love with was 'Huff the Hedgehog' by Ruth Ainsworth and Ronald Ridout.
 As a kid I used to love shouting out those lines!
 Both my parents encouraged me to read and my father was also an author - his great passion was historical novels, and I still love to be swept away into the world of the past.
 I went to boarding school in Yorkshire at the age of seven and reading allowed me to escape the confines of my dormitory and travel to other places at least in my head (thanks Enid Blyton).
 I read every day without fail.
 Books entertain me, guide me, soothe me and inspire me.
 A world without books, in my humble opinion would not be a world worth living in.
 Seriously, I should write a blog about this, I could go on and on about how essential books are ...

 This is our dog, Truffle.
-She's a bit bigger and older, and undoubtedly stinkier, than this nowadays, but we all fiercely love our family pooch - she's such a character.
+She's a bit bigger and a lot older and undoubtedly stinkier nowadays, but we all fiercely love our family pooch - she's such a character.
 I also love the other variety of truffles too - not so much the ones unearthed from the ground, but the chocolate variety!